 Renovating your home is just as much of an investment as buying one.
 While we’d like to keep costs affordable, it’s sometimes wiser to go the extra mile – you’ll be staying here for a long time, after all.
 And if you play your cards right, you could even turn the place into your very own hotel and save on future staycay costs.

-For more home lookbooks:
+For more home inspiration, check out these articles:

 Cover image adapted from: Third Avenue Studio Pte Ltd, TBG Interior Design, ArchDaily